GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

 ## Setup Audio Out
 TODO **Work on later, concentrate on getting working code.**

+Now we need to get audio from the Daisy.
+We will do this by creating a simple circuit:
+- Plug the Daisy Seed anywhere on your breadboard
+  - Make sure that all pins go into the breadboard fully.
+- Plug the Aground pin into the "-" terminal.
+- Plug the Dground pin into the "-" as well.
+  - This will insure the Daisy is grounded with the rest of our circuit.
+- Next get your audio jack.
+- Identify which terminal is "tip"
+- Connect tip to the "Audio Out 1 Pin" (TODO Add pictures and pin number)
+- Identify which terminal is "Ring"
+- Connect ring to the "-" terminal of the breadboard

+Now if you connect the Daisy Via Usb you should hear a simple sine wave coming from the device.

 # Part 3: Editing the Example Code
 This section will be dedicated to showing what the [C++][Cpp] file is doing and how to go about editing it.
 This section will go over some of the basics of [Digital Signal Processing][DSP].
 However, basic [C++][Cpp] knowledge is required.